NextJSTemplates/solid-nextjs/README.md

-# Solid - Free Next.js Web Template
+# Solid - Free Next.js Web Template for SaaS

 Solid is a free Next.js template specifically crafted for startups, SaaS, and software websites.
 It provides an extensive array of necessary sections, elements, and pages required to build a fully-equipped website for any SaaS, software, or startup site.
 Comes with all cutting edge React and Next.js features - **Built with Next.js 13, React 18 and TypeScript.**